Australodocus: Discovery and naming

+From 1909-1913, the Berlin Museum of Natural History launched a series of expeditions to outcrops of the Tendaguru Formation of Tanzania (then German East Africa).
+These ventures collected hundreds of tones of fossils, especially those of dinosaurs, and brought them back to Berlin.
 The remains of Australodocus bohetii were recovered in 1909 from the Upper Dinosaur Member of the Tendaguru Formation of Tanzania, which has been a fertile ground for many Jurassic dinosaurs, including several genera of large sauropods, such as Giraffatitan, Wamweracaudia, Janenschia, Tendaguria, and Tornieria.
 Australodocus itself is based on two neck vertebrae, which are less elongate than those of other diplodocids and differ in other anatomical details.
 These vertebrae were originally part of a series of four vertebrae collected in the 1909 expedition led by Werner Janensch; like some other fossils collected by German expeditions to Africa, the other bones were destroyed in World War II.
 The 2007 description of the surviving bones increases the known diversity of sauropods and diplodocids in Tendaguru.

 The genus name is derived from the fact it was initially considered a southern (Gondwanan) relative of Diplodocus.
 The species name honors Boheti bin Amrani, a native crew supervisor and chief preparator who was an important contributor to the German expeditions that first excavated the Tanzanian sites.